Why Every College Family Should Consider Tuition Insurance

 For many college families, higher education is one of the most significant investments they will ever make.
 With so much money at stake, college students and their parents need a plan for the unexpected if their student is forced to withdraw from school due to a severe injury or illness.

-In 2020, the world was in shock as COVID-19 forced us inside, and students dropped everything on campus and headed back home.
 Even if the pandemic is not in full force, many other health concerns are sweeping college campuses around the country.

 One of the biggest challenges in 2023 is college student mental health.